Last updated: Ethical supply chains in 2025: Definition, examples, trends

 • 55% are deploying environmentally-friendly technologies

-That said, the ethical supply chain is an evolving practice, rather than a one-and-done event.
+As the landscape of supply chain management continues to evolve, integrating these technologies and practices becomes not just beneficial but essential for companies aiming to meet both regulatory requirements and consumer expectations.
 There is clearly more work to be done, but the key to success, say experts, is getting in the game for the long haul.

 Clearly, it’s good for business — and those that don’t invest in it are at risk of being left behind.